peterussell/peterussell.github.io_old/_posts/2015-11-10-and-i-did-run-700-miles.md

 * it's a fantastic way to check out new places, especially on longer runs
 * it makes damn near no difference to weight without consideration for food
 * it's ideal travel exercise, running shoes are way easier to fit on a plane than a bike
 * don't make huge distance increases, even if you're feeling really good.
-The feeling of 'man, I could have run so much further' is a good way to stay motivated to go on the next run
+The feeling of 'man, I could have run so much further' is a good fodder for wanting to go on the next run
 * longer runs were often the hardest to get motived for, but they were my favourites when I was actually doing them.
 They're almost always the ones I remember most
 * being lighter generally made runs easier, I'd usually have half a cup of coffee and something small to eat before running.
 I did a few runs after a beer or two -- wouldn't recommend it
 * the first few minutes is often the hardest while you loosen up, if it feels crap at the start there's a good chance it'll get better (most of the time, at least...)